tristanseifert/lichtenstein-server/doc/Lichtenstein Protocol.md

 [^txn]: Each packet must contain a random 32-bit transaction number.
 When responding to a request, the transaction number must be the same as that of the request that caused the response to be generated.
 This allows for client/server code to be simpler.

 [^length]: Even though this field technically allows for a packet payload length of \\( 2^{32}-1 \\) bytes, it's not recommended to create packets that exceed the MTU of the underlying medium, usually 1500.
 Thus, conservatively, you should not send packets with a payload of more than 1400 bytes.
 There is no guarantee that clients can process packets larger than this, even if they are fragmented.
 Instead, use the sequence number facility to split the data.

+[^byteCntrs]: Byte counters for received/transmitted bytes are divided by 64 before they are sent.
+This allows the counters to represent roughly 250GB of traffic, after which they will roll over.
+The node itself may store this data with a higher granularity, but the burden falls on the server to determine if the counter rolled over and update its accounting, if needed.